 Often more interesting than a young man's good reasons for avoiding a fight are his ingenious ways of doing so.
 In the face of an antagonist, perhaps with a hungry crowd eager for action, how might one back away, and what are the consequences?
-While this is the topic of innumerable conflict resolution programs, young males in the inner-city have their own techniques, which are not based on special training.
+While this is the topic of innumerable conflict resolution programs, young men in the inner-city have their own techniques, which are not based on special training.
 As we move from rationalizations to descriptions of methods, the relevance of the code diminishes.
-In fact, many of the young males speak unapologetically and even proudly of practices that directly contradict edicts of "the code," such as "don't back down," and "don't snitch" (also see Rosenfeld, Jacobs and Wright, 2003).
-In this section, I will examine ways of avoiding a violent confrontation, including: backing down; conversational techniques, such as complimenting ("sweet talking") the antagonist, or switching the topic; making the fight into a contest; telling an authority figure ("snitching"), and avoiding the antagonist.
+In fact, many of the young men speak unapologetically and even proudly of practices that directly contradict edicts of "the code," such as "don't back down," and "don't snitch" (also see Rosenfeld et al. 2003).

+In this section, I will examine both immediate, short-term solutions as well as longer term ways of avoiding a violent confrontation.
+Immediate ways of avoiding a fight include: backing down; conversational techniques, such as complimenting ("sweet talking") the antagonist, or switching the topic; making the fight into a contest; telling an authority figure ("snitching"), and avoiding the antagonist.
+Longer-term solutions include: moving, or "to kick it by myself" in a practice I call "becoming invisible."